 Since many worm infestations are regional and seasonal, it’s a good idea to ask your vet about what combination of over-the-counter meds (if any) your dog needs and how often he should be checked for worms.

-Preventive medications such as Sentinel and Heartgard Plus work very well, but it’s always possible for the worms to make a comeback.
+Preventive medications work very well, but it’s always possible for the worms to make a comeback.
 To keep that from happening, you have to destroy eggs or larvae before they reappear.
 That means good sanitation and a clean, dry living space for your pet:

 - Outdoor runs should have a watertight surface (of cement, for instance) instead of dirt.